 By Janis Landis

-It is an obituary that recognizes and celebrates taking control of one's end-of-life suffering.
-You have probably read, as I have, countless loving tributes to deceased family members that start with that all too familiar line "after a long and courageous battle against..."
+An obituary that recognizes and celebrates taking control of one's end-of-life suffering.
+You have probably read countless loving tributes to deceased family members that start with the line "after a long and courageous battle against..."
 Simple words that usually mask months, possibly years, of suffering for the patient and for the family.
 Countless indignities, unwelcome medical interventions, anguish for the patient, and trauma for the family members that must witness the slow but inevitable dismantling of the person they loved without being able to relieve the suffering.
-So the obituary I would like to read would overturn the standard phrases and proudly announce the deceased's decision to remain in control.
-It might read something like this:
+The obituary I would like to read would overturn the standard phrases and proudly announce the deceased's decision to remain in control:

-"When Fred found out he had Disease X, he sought out every reasonable medical intervention to restore his health and maintain a good quality of life.
-When it became clear that this was not possible, Fred thanked his medical team and moved on.
-He sought out palliative care that would enable him to have a brief window of relatively pain-free time.
-He took some of the money that would have gone into co-pays for nursing homes, emergency tracheotomies, toxic drugs, and experimental treatments - and instead treated his family to a blowout Wait Disney World cruise.
+"When Fred found out he had Disease X, he sought every reasonable medical intervention to restore his health and maintain a good quality of life.
+When it became clear that this was not possible, Fred thanked his medical team and moved on to palliative care that would enable him to have a brief window of relatively pain-free time.
+He took some of the money that would have gone into co-pays for nursing homes, emergency tracheotomies, toxic drugs, and experimental treatments - and treated his family to a blowout Wait Disney World cruise.
 Then he returned home, and with his loved ones around him, serenely ended his life.
-In those final moments he was comforted in knowing that his spouse and his family would have only wonderful memories of him fully engaged in life and being his 'true self not some emaciated figure lying in a bed, whimpering in pain and with tubes and monitoring equipment around him."
+In those final moments he was comforted in knowing that his spouse and his family would have only wonderful memories of him fully engaged in life and being his true self, not some emaciated figure lying in a bed, whimpering in pain and with tubes and monitoring equipment around him."

 Obviously Fred did not win the war against death.
 None of us will.
 But he won the war against needless suffering.
 And by the way, while financial reasons should never be the cause for an individual to end their life, perhaps he realized that the monetary resources he was leaving behind would be another gift to his family.
 I would guess that in those final moments Fred thought about the money for his grandkids' tuition still available in his bank account and he was proud of the choices he had made for him and his family.
-Yes, I would like to see that obituary - and I would like to witness the final exit of obituaries that treat unnecessary suffering as courage and the acceptance of pain as a form of victory.
+I would like to witness the exit of obituaries that treat unnecessary suffering as courage and the acceptance of pain as a form of victory.